MengGuo/omni_fault/README.md

 ```
 rostopic pub -1  status_Y1 omni_fault/status -- 'type-II'
 ```
-  Then you will see that the discrete plan has been updated due to the cost update in the underlying transition system.
+  Then once the robot the current motion or action is confirmed (you could do it manually like above), you will see that the discrete plan has been updated due to the cost update in the underlying transition system.

 ## Collaboration between multiple vehicles